 Although you can watch documentaries and films about Auschwitz nothing can truly prepare you for how you feel when you step foot into the camps.
 It is not only a history lesson, it is reality and one which is hard to imagine as you enter the same yards, rooms and buildings that so many people never left.

-Wieliczka Salt Mines
+Afternoon: Wieliczka Salt Mines

 Expect an astonishing 3km system of tunnels and caves alongside fascinating stories of the salt mining history.
 In total there are 20 chambers to visit, the “grand finale” as such being the Chapel of St. King which is astonishing and frankly, you forget you are underground when surrounded by such splendour.

-Important travel tips for Wieliczka Salt Mines
+Important Travel Tips For Wieliczka Salt Mines

 - Tickets are 89zł (around £18) if you’re a foreign visitor, or discounted to 59zł if you are Polish.
 Prices vary slightly depending on the season, however our ticket price was included within our tour fee.